gustaveroussy/sopa/docs/tutorials/snakemake.md

 === "Local execution (e.g., personal laptop)"

-    Most of the time, when executing locally, you'll run the pipeline sequentially, i.e. with one core:
+    You can execute the pipeline locally as below (in this example, we use only one core):

     ```sh
     # replace the configfile with yours